Greatdane/open-octopus-japan/README.md

 > **Unofficial** open-source toolkit for [Octopus Energy Japan](https://octopusenergy.co.jp) customers.
 > Not affiliated with or endorsed by Octopus Energy.
->
-> *Adapted from the original UK version.
-Some UK-only features are hidden.*

 <img src="docs/menubar-screenshot.png" width="300" alt="Open Octopus Menu Bar App">